bloo-berries/bloo-berries/README.md

 - 🤔 Tinkering with:
-  -  💰 Blockchain, Cryptocurrency, NFTs, and AR/VR
+  -  💰 Blockchain & Crypto
   -  🎮 Gaming - all. things. gaming.
-  -  🪴 Making informed agricultural decisions for climate preservation
-  -  🧬 Application to genetic modeling/pharmacogenetics
+  -  🧬 Application to genetic modeling/pharmacogenetics #desci